andyholst/drawward/README.md

   - A running Backstage instance.
 - **Knowledge**:
   - Basics of the C4 model (system, container, component diagrams).
-  - Understanding of Backstage’s catalog structure and scaffolding feature.
+  - Understanding of Backstage’s catalog and scaffolding features.
   - Familiarity with software architecture concepts.

-## Step-by-Step Process
+## Workflow Overview

-### Step 1: Create C4 Diagrams in Draw.io

-1. Open **Draw.io** and enable the C4 shape library:
+1. **Create C4 Diagrams**:
-   - Go to `Extras` > `Edit Diagram` > Add C4 shapes.
-2. Design your architecture:
+   - Design your architecture in Draw.io using C4 diagrams.
-   - **System Diagram**: High-level view of systems and their relationships.
-   - **Container Diagram**: Services or applications within a system.
-   - **Component Diagram**: Internal components of a container.
-3. Export each diagram as an SVG:
-   - Go to `File` > `Export As` > `SVG`.
-   - Use default settings to include embedded XML metadata.
-4. Save the SVG files in a directory, e.g., `docs/design/drawio/`.

-### Step 2: Convert SVG to XML

-This step uses a **Makefile** and a **Docker-based converter** to extract XML data from SVG files.

-#### Prerequisites

-- Docker installed and running.
-- SVG files saved in `docs/design/drawio/`.
+   - Export as SVG files with embedded XML metadata to `docs/design/drawio/`.

-#### Commands

-1. **Build the Docker Image**:
-   - Command: `make build-drawio-image`
-   - Builds a Docker image named `drawio-converter` using a Dockerfile.
 2. **Convert SVG to XML**:
-   - Command: `make convert-drawio-svg-to-xml`
-   - Extracts XML from SVG files and saves them in `docs/design/xml/`.
+   - Use a Docker-based converter to extract XML from SVG files, saved to `docs/design/xml/`.
-3. **Run Both Steps Together**:
-   - Command: `make`
-   - Combines the build and conversion steps.
-4. **Verify Output**:
-   - Check the `docs/design/xml/` directory for generated XML files.

-### Step 3: Generate Backstage Catalog Files
+3. **Generate Catalog Files**:

-Convert the XML files into Backstage catalog files (`catalog-info.yaml`).
+   - Convert XML to Backstage catalog files (`catalog-info.yaml`) using a custom script.

-#### Prerequisites

-- XML files in `docs/design/xml/`.
-- A script (e.g., in Python or Node.js) to parse XML and generate YAML.

-#### Steps

-1. **Parse XML**:
-   - Use a custom script to extract C4 elements (systems, containers, components).
-2. **Map to Backstage Entities**:
-   - **C4 System** → `kind: System`
-   - **C4 Container** → `kind: Component` (for services)
-   - **C4 Component** → `kind: Component` (e.g., `type: library`) or `kind: Resource` (e.g., `type: database`)
-3. **Save YAML Files**:
-   - Store the generated `catalog-info.yaml` files in a directory, e.g., `catalog/`.
+   - Store files in `catalog/` with subdirectories (`system/`, `container/`, `component/`).

-#### Repository Integration

-The generated diagrams and Backstage catalog files can be stored in a repository (e.g., GitHub, GitLab) for version control and team collaboration.
-Backstage supports importing these files directly from a repository to keep the catalog current.
-Additionally, template code can be generated into the same repository, ensuring all artifacts—diagrams, catalog files, and code—remain connected in a unified environment.

-### Step 4: Import into Backstage

-1. Move the `catalog-info.yaml` files to your Backstage instance’s catalog directory (e.g., `/catalog-info`), or rely on repository integration for automatic imports.
-2. Start Backstage locally or deploy it.
+4. **Import into Backstage**:
+   - Backstage imports and validates catalog files from the repository automatically.
-3. Verify the catalog in the Backstage UI to see your systems, services, and components.
+   - View your systems, services, and components in the Backstage UI.

-### Step 5: Generate Code Templates

-1. Define scaffolding templates in Backstage for code generation.
-2. Use the Backstage UI to select a template and generate code.
-3. The output is a new repository or local folder with boilerplate code, optionally integrated into the same repository as your diagrams and catalog files.
+   - **Updating Catalog Files**: While generation from diagrams is preferred, you can manually edit catalog files if needed.
+To maintain consistency, update diagrams and regenerate files.

+5. **Generate Template Code**:
+   - Use Backstage’s scaffolding feature to create boilerplate code from catalog entities.
+   - Optionally configure to store code in the same repository.

+6. **Import TechDocs**:
+   - Import technical documentation from the repository into Backstage for a unified view.

+## Repository Structure

+- `catalog/`: Generated Backstage catalog files (`catalog-info.yaml`) in subdirectories (`system/`, `container/`, `component/`).
+- `docs/design/drawio/`: C4 diagrams in SVG format.
+- `docs/design/xml/`: Temporary XML files from SVG conversion.
+- `.github/workflows/`: Automation workflows for conversion and validation.

+## Usage

+### Makefile Commands

+Manage the workflow with these commands:

+- **`make build-drawio-image`**: Builds the Docker image for SVG-to-XML conversion.
+- **`make convert-drawio-svg-to-xml`**: Converts SVG files to XML.
+- **`make convert-xml-to-backstage-files`**: Converts XML to Backstage catalog files.
+- **`make clean`**: Removes generated XML and catalog files.
+- **`make all`**: Runs the full workflow (build, SVG-to-XML, XML-to-catalog).

+### Backstage Integration Details

+- **Catalog Validation**: Backstage validates `catalog-info.yaml` files during import.
+If validation fails, entities are not added, and errors are logged in the Backstage UI.
+- **Repository-Based Import**: Store catalog files and TechDocs in this repository, and configure Backstage to import them automatically.

 ## Future Improvements

+- **Dynamic Diagrams**: Integrate Structurizr to generate DSL from code and update diagrams dynamically.
-- Add Makefile targets like `generate-catalog` or `clean`.
+- **Enhanced Automation**: Add Makefile targets or GitHub Actions for specific tasks.
-- Replace the Docker-based converter with a script if SVG formats change.
-- Enhance the XML-to-YAML script to support additional C4 elements or metadata.
+- **Script Refinement**: Improve the XML-to-YAML conversion to support more C4 metadata.

-This workflow streamlines the process from architecture design to code generation, integrating C4 diagrams with Backstage effectively while supporting repository-based collaboration.
+This project connects C4-based architecture design with Backstage, enabling rapid prototyping, consistent documentation, and streamlined development through code generation and TechDocs integration.